bytecodealliance/wasm-micro-runtime/doc/source_debugging.md

 cmake -DCMAKE_BUILD_TYPE:STRING="Release" -DLLVM_ENABLE_PROJECTS="clang;lldb" -DLLVM_TARGETS_TO_BUILD:STRING="X86;WebAssembly" -DLLVM_ENABLE_LIBXML2:BOOL=ON ../llvm
 make -j $(nproc)
 ```
+> Note: If using `CommandLineTools` on MacOS, make sure only one SDK is present in `/Library/Developer/CommandLineTools/SDKs`.

 5. Launch customized lldb and connect to iwasm
 ``` bash